 - Games, films, TV shows, web series, etc.

 - Creative discussions regarding scenes, music, casting, and more

 Evercast has a leg up over Frame.io and other apps on this list because it’s a complete suite of tools that address every aspect of the remote collaboration process for one low monthly price.
 If you can’t be in the same room, Evercast is the next best thing (and, quite frankly, has many advantages over in-person collaboration).

 Evercast means the director on location in Indonesia can chat with the production team back at the studio in Burbank.
 No need to book flights (or put on pants for that matter) to get everyone seeing and reacting to the live camera or rough cuts.

 On top of it all, Evercast is built with security in mind (that’s one of the reasons why the studios love us), so you don’t have to worry about hackers or overzealous fanboys eavesdropping on your dailies.

-- Our flagship product for all your real-time collaboration needs, starts at $749 per month (per virtual room).
+- Our flagship product for all your real-time collaboration needs, starts at $849 per month.
 Special pricing packages are available for larger studios or teams.